Data Controller vs Data Protection Officer: Main Differences

 - Contact with the GDPR authorities: A DPO is a direct contact point with the GDPR authorities, so your business will have direct insights when implementing a compliance program.
 With straightforward contact, you will have clarity on regulations and areas your business could improve.

-- Increased security: A DPO will help businesses assess their data protection standards and processes proactively.
-They have the expertise necessary to continually refine how and where personal data is stored to reduce potential risk or vulnerability.
+- Increased cyber security measures: A DPO will help businesses with the data protection impact assessment.
+They have the expertise necessary to continually refine how and where personal data is stored to reduce the potential risk of a data breach.

 - Instilling trust with customers: By having a qualified professional taking charge of data protection, customers can trust the business to protect their personal information and that any issues will be addressed swiftly.
 This is important from an ethical perspective and a competitive advantage for businesses to stand out against their competition.